 Practice Writing Whenever You Can

 Working for your school’s newspaper is an excellent way to practice your writing skills and learn about diverse types of content.
-If your school does not have a paper or you are not able to write for it, then it is important to look for other opportunities to improve your writing skills and build your portfolio.
+If your school does not have a paper, or if you are not able to write for it, then it is important to look for other opportunities to improve your writing skills and build your portfolio.
 You can look for writing prompts online for inspiration.
-You might also want to start your own blog.
+You might also consider starting your own blog.

 Get a Bachelor’s Degree

 After high school, earning a bachelor’s degree is the next step to becoming a journalist.
 Various degree programs can help you gain the skills you need.
 Many students choose language and communications degree programs that have a strong emphasis on writing.
 These programs can help you improve your writing, research and reporting skills.

 During your time in college, you will want to take advantage of any networking opportunities that may come your way.
 This is beneficial for meeting professionals in the journalism field and building relationships that can help you meet your professional goals.
 You can try to reach out to local journalists to see whether you can interview them or if they are interested in sharing any tips with you.
 Connections are vital to finding career opportunities in journalism.